mhdali/mhdali.github.io/_posts/2015-05-21-perp-openfile-limits.markdown

 published: true
 ---

+# Perp with open file limits

+If you're using perp to control your processes instead of `systemd`, `upstart`, `xinit` ...etc, you may hit open file limitation issue, today post is to descripe more deep into this issue and how to solve it.

 ##Explaination

 `CentOS 6.x` using `upstart` as it's init daemon, so whenever you install `perp` you need to configure it to work under `upstart`. check [] for more info how to implement perp with upstart.